organisciak/dissertation/document/7_conclusions.md

 This is primary a study of data quality maximization: in what ways can crowdsourcing data be optimized, both before and during collection time, and in both objective and subjective contexts. _How do we control and interpret qualitative user contributions in a quantified system?_

 There were three movements to this dissertation.
-First, a post-collection approach was taken to interpreting objective or normative tasks: what indicators exist that help us identify and use good contributions while excluding poor ones?
+First, a post-collection approach was taken to interpreting objective tasks: what indicators exist that help us identify and use good contributions while excluding poor ones?
 The way you ask affects what you receive, so next this study looked at objective tasks at the collection stage.
 How does the implementation of the collection instrument improve or otherwise bias the collected contributions?
 Following in this direction, this study finally shifted focus to the implementation of subjective tasks, ones that do not have a concept of correctness except in relation to who they are collected for.